Schatten-von Neumann classes of integral operators: Trace class operators and their traces

 In this section we consider the important case of the trace class operators.
 We start by deducing a corollary of Theorem \ref{ext322} in this special case.
 In order to establish a formula for the trace we will require an additional topological structure on $\Omega$.
 We will now briefly recall the averaging process which is required for the study of trace formulae for kernels with discontinuities along the diagonal.
 We start by defining the martingale maximal function.
 Let $({\Omega},{\mathcal{M}},\mu)$ be a $\sigma$-finite measure space and let $\{\mathcal{M}_j\}_{j}$ be a sequence of sub-$\sigma$-algebras such that

 In order to define conditional expectations we assume that $\mu$ is $\sigma$-finite on each $\mathcal{M}_j$.
 In that case, if $f\in L^p(\mu)$, then $E(f|\mathcal{M}_n)$ exists.
 We say that a sequence $\{f_j\}_{j}$ of functions on $\Omega$ is a {\em martingale} if each $f_j$ is $\mathcal{M}_j$-measurable and \beq E(f_j|\mathcal{M}_k)=f_k\,\mbox{ for }k<j.\eq In order to obtain a generalisation of the Hardy-Littlewood maximal function we consider the particular case of martingales generated by a single $\mathcal{M}$-measurable function $f$.
-The {\em martingale maximal function} is defined by \beq Mf(x):=\sup\limits_{j}E(|f|\left .\right|\mathcal{M}_j)(x). \eq This martingale can be defined, in particular, on a second countable topological space endowed with a $\sigma$-finite Borel measure.
+The {\em martingale maximal function} is defined by \beq Mf(x):=\sup\limits_{j}E(|f|\left .\right|\mathcal{M}_j)(x). \eq This martingale can be defined, in particular, when the $\sigma$-algebra $\mathcal{M}$ is countably generated and it will allow to study the trace by mean of an averaging process on the diagonal of the kernel.
+However, this process is most effective for the computations in the case of a $\sigma$-algebra of Borel sets for a second countable topological space.
 Henceforth we will assume that $\Omega$ is a second countable topological space, $\mathcal{M}$ is the $\sigma$-algebra of Borel sets and $\mu$ is a $\sigma$-finite Borel measure.
 For our purposes in the study of the kernel the sequence of $\sigma$-algebras is constructed from a corresponding increasing sequence of partitions $\mathcal{P}_j\times\mathcal{P}_j$ of $\Omega\times\Omega$.

 Now, for each $(x,y)\in \Omega\times \Omega$ there is a unique $C_j(x)\times C_j(y)\in \mathcal{P}_j\times\mathcal{P}_j$ containing $(x,y)$.
 Those sets $C_j(x)$ replace the cubes in $\ern$ in the definition of the classical Hardy-Littlewood maximal function.
-We refer to Doob \cite{doob:book1} for more details on the martingale maximal function and its properties.
+We refer to Doob \cite{doob:book1} for more details on the martingale maximal function and its properties.\\

 We denote by $A_j^{(2)}$ the averaging operators on $\Omega\times\Omega$: Let $K\in L_{loc}^1(\mu\otimes\mu)$, then the averaging $A_j^{(2)}$ is defined $\mu\otimes\mu$-almost everywhere (cf. \cite{bri:k2}) by \beq A_j^{(2)}K(x,y):=\frac{1}{\mu(C_j(x))\mu(C_j(y))}\int\limits_{C_j(x)}\int\limits_{C_j(y)}K(s,t)d\mu(t)d\mu(s). \eq